MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * As part of Teams app certification, you must submit a production version of the app manifest. [*Must fix*]

 * We recommend that you declare the Microsoft Cloud Partner Program ID (CCP ID), formerly known as Microsoft Partner Network (MPN ID) in the app manifest.
-The CCP ID helps identify the partner organization that builds the app. [*Good-to-Fix*]
+The CCP ID helps identify the partner organization that builds the app. [*Good-to-fix*]

 * Scopes and/or context declared in app manifest must be visible within the app. [*Must fix*]